 A little goes a long way when served as shots at a cocktail party.
 Pick up an assortment of mixed glasses at a thrift store and you’ll still be way below budget.
-Use them all year round to serve small deserts and puddings like Chocolate Pots de Creme – sometimes all we need is a taste of something sweet after dinner or before bed.
-Make sure the little cups are large enough for a spoon if needed.
+Use them, instead, to serve small desserts and puddings like Chocolate Pots de Creme, or add a dip in the bottom and top with crudites.

-Always popular, and always on sale around every holiday, mushrooms can be stuffed with a variety of things!
-Cheapest (and healthiest) is probably a bread based vegetable stuffing with a little Parmesan, like my Stuffed Mushrooms with Wine, but even fancier mushrooms are still not likely to break the budget.
+Always popular, and always on sale around every holiday, mushrooms can be stuffed just about anything!
+Cheapest is probably a bread-based vegetable stuffing with a little Parmesan, like my Stuffed Mushrooms with Wine, but even fancier mushrooms are still not likely to break the budget.

 If you have time to do a little baking, the beauty of Gougeres is that you whip them up and pipe them out (you can use a Ziploc bag for this, just snip off a corner) and freeze them to take out and bake on a moment’s notice.

-Pictured below are crostini from, believe it or not, Lima Beans & Peas.
-They’re a wonderful substitute for the more expensive Fava.
-Top, if you’d like with herbs, olive oil, a few shavings of Parmesan or a dollop of Ricotta.
+Pictured below are Lima and Pea Crostini and Crostini with my Fresh Pea Pesto.
+Peas & Fava stand in for pricey Fava and no one will guess!
+Top, if ya wanna with herbs, olive oil, a few shavings of Parmesan or a dollop of Ricotta.
 A few crispy fried prosciutto shards never hurt anything!
+Just sayin’!